 Nobody has yet told me that the state's current practices bear responsibility for the situation by virtue of their failing to alleviate the situation, or by exacerbating it.
 Nor do they agree with me when I propose it.
 Nobody denies it, but there is real hesitation to agree. ”You have to understand, Burundi has [insert one of the three cases above]” is how people typically respond to my hypothesis.
 (In today's Iwacu, “food sovereignty and land rights” are brought up as a concern in relation to anticipated possible foreign land c

 oncessions as a result of Burundi's joining the East African Community.
-But nothing about ongoing domestic practices with the same effect.)
+But nothing about ongoing domestic practices with

 I'm curious why people aren't interested.
 I have documented enough to know that the practice occurs, and it occurs on a large enough scale to have immediate consequences in some localized areas.
 Several people have informed me that high-level land concessions happen in every province, so it seems likely that those concessions will have similar effects as the ones I have documented, but perhaps they don't.
 Perhaps it just isn't a widespread phenomenon, or perhaps the impact of state action is real but insignificant except for isolated cases.
 So maybe my notion is just wrong.
 I'm open to that possibility, of course.